Second-harmonic imaging microscopy for time-resolved investigations of transition metal dichalcogenides: Time-resolved SHG on TMDCs

-Time-resolved SHG experiments on TMDC samples have to cope with the small flake/domain size of exfoliated and CVD grown samples available at the moment.
-Therefore, almost all previous optical experiments were performed at normal incidence by means of microscope objectives($\times\,100$) with short working distances and probe beams focused to $\approx\,1\,\rm{\mu m}$.
+While all these examples represent basically static SH experiments for structural characterization of TMDC materials, time-resolved SHG has been applied in particular to study the dynamics of various phenomena at surfaces and interfaces of bulk semiconductors.
+Its sensitivity to symmetry changes and to interface electronic states has been exploited for time-domain investigations of phase transformations~\cite{Shank83prl, Tom88prl}, of adsorbate reactions~\cite{Hofer96apa}, of interface-specific electron dynamics~\cite{Voelkm04prl, Mauerer06prb, McGuire06prl} and to detect transient electric fields at interfaces~\cite{Qi93prl, Lupke99ssr, Tisdale10sci}.
+Those time-resolved experiments on TMDC samples have to cope with the small flake/domain size of exfoliated and CVD grown samples available at the moment.
+Therefore, almost all previous linear and nonlinear optical experiments were performed at normal incidence by means of microscope objectives ($\times\,100$) with short working distances and probe beams focused to spot diameter of $\approx\,1\,\rm{\mu m}$.
 This kind of setup is disadvantageous for time-resolved pump-probe studies like SHG because it makes the non-collinear incidence of pump and probe beam difficult.
 As the pump beam also generates SH signal, this has to be differentiated from the SH response of the probe beam.
-Furthermore, the time-resolution is reduced by the dispersion of the used optical elements.
+Furthermore, the time-resolution is limited due to dispersion of the used optical elements.
 These difficulties might explain why, to the best of our knowledge, there is only one published time-resolved SHG study on TMDCs.
-Here, the dynamical SH response of single-layer MoS$_2$ to intense above-bandgap photoexcitation was investigated~\cite{Manneb14acsnano}.
+Here, the dynamical SH response of single-layer MoS$_2$ to intense above-bandgap photo-excitation was investigated~\cite{Manneb14acsnano}.